CameronInLondon/CameronInLondon.github.io/_posts/2022-04-12-data-in-out-of-pandas.md

     init_mathjax();
     </script>
     <!-- End of mathjax configuration --></head>

 <body class="jp-Notebook" data-jp-theme-light="true" data-jp-theme-name="JupyterLab Light">

 <div class="jp-Cell-inputWrapper"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput " data-mime-type="text/markdown">
-<p>Following my last post on xxxx.
+<p>Following my last post on visualisations in pandas.
 In this post I will discuss getting data into and out of Pandas.</p>
 <p>There are a large number of options for loading and saving your data.
 This page gives a full list <a href="https://pandas.pydata.org/docs/reference/io.html">https://pandas.pydata.org/docs/reference/io.html</a></p>
 <p>I will look at some of the more popular ones now.</p>